Chymyst/chymyst-core/docs/chymyst03.md

 will emit a molecule of sort `f` with value `123` into the soup.

-The calling process that emitted `f(123)` will become blocked.
-It will wait until some reaction starts, consumes this molecule, and performs a **reply action**.
+After emitting `f(123)`, the process will become blocked until some reaction starts, consumes this molecule, and performs a **reply action**.

 Since the type of `f` is `B[Int, String]`, the reply action must pass a `String` value to the reply function: